alienflip/zku.one-Course/week_1/README.md

 ### Do we need this for a simple calculation of a merkle root?

 > No. However, the technology could be used inversely to search a merkle root a particular transaction.
-This enables bundling of data, and can speed up/make lighter a bridgig verification process.
+This enables bundling of data, and can speed up/make lighter a bridging verification process.

 # NFT